 Please check the minimum-stay requirement before booking.
 An initial minimum payment is required upon arrival and registration.
 This payment is non-refundable and non-transferable in the event of early departure.

 All guests and visitors are required to register at Reception upon arrival.
 Check-in time is after 2pm and check-out is before 11am.
 Upon check out, please return keys and bedding to the Reception and settle any outstanding bills.

 Daily donation rates include classes, food and accommodation.
 Dates and donations are subject to change without notice.
 For all programmes guests are subject to the suggested donation in effect at the time of payment.

 The Indian concessional rate is not applicable for non-resident Indians (NRI), Indian nationals working or living abroad, foreign nationals working or living in India, Overseas Citizen of India (OCI), Person of Indian Origin (PIO).

 Indian nationals may be asked to provide evidence of Indian nationality.
-Misrepresentation of information will result in liability to pay the full fee or dismissal from the course.
+Misrepresentation of information will result in liability to pay the full fee or dismissal from the Ashram.

-Foreign students/guests must bring their original passport with a valid visa for India to cover the duration of their stay.
+Foreign students/guests must bring their valid passport with a valid visa for India to cover the duration of their stay.

-Sivananda Centers and Ashrams are mostly run by dedicated volunteer staff, with varying experience, who offer service as part of their spiritual discipline.
+Sivananda Centres and Ashrams are run mostly by dedicated volunteer staff, with varying experience, who offer service as part of their spiritual discipline.
 Your understanding and patience is appreciated.